hermabr/gren/README.md

 # huldra

+NOTE: this is a very early prototype, expect breaking changes. for now this is mostly an idea

 huldra makes it trivial to create minimal, cacheable pipelines in Python by extending dataclasses.

 all huldra objects map from a config to artifact, using nested config objects for defining the pipelines